ChrisBudd123/Ai4Sci/README.md

 9.30am – 10.15am  Lecture One: Introduction

 Introduction to the scope of scientific machine learning.
 Machine learning for problems such as classification.
 Training, and optimisation.
-Generative methods.

 10.30am -11.15am     Lecture Two: Architecture for Scientific Machine Learning

-Basic architectures: MLP, Convolutional Neural Nets, LSTNs, GNNs and their applications to image processing, inverse problems, data analysis and prediction
+Basic architectures: MLP, Convolutional Neural Nets, LSTNs, GNNs and their applications to image processing, inverse problems, data analysis and prediction, generative AI

 11.30am -12.15pm.
 Lecture Three: Machine learning for differential equations 1